jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 what is inherently available from an RPKI profile object.
 There is registration metadata that is often needed for troubleshooting that does not appear in, say, a ROA or a VRP (Verified ROA Payload); such as:

-* Is it an auto-renewing ROA or not?
 * When did the initial version of a ROA get published?
 * Was a ROA created in conjunction with an Internet Routing Registry (IRR, [@RFC2622]) route?
 * Which IRR route is related with a ROA?